 When the invoice is due, the factoring company collects payments according to the invoice terms.
 The payments are kept in a lockbox (a designated account for factored invoice payments).

-5. You the reserve amount
+5. You receive the reserve amount

 Once the factor receives payment for all the invoices, you receive the reserve amount, minus fees.
 The reserve amount should be about 20% of the factored invoices.